 For KI#3, the following architectural principles are agreed as interim conclusions:

 - A central NF is used as entry point to exchange analytics in roaming scenario between HPLMN and VPLMN.
 It authorizes the request according to operator policies and user consent and it filters the information exposed in reply to the request.

-Editor's note: The selection of the central NF (i.e. NWDAF, DCCF, NEF or new NF, e.g. GEF) is FFS.

-Editor's note: It is FFS whether to define new services or reuse existing services.
+- The NWDAF is the default central NF.
+In deployments with DCCF and/or NEF, those may be used instead as entry point.

+- The central NF offers new services to be accessed by the peer PLMN.
+This allows the NRF to be configured in such a manner that only access to those services is authorized from outside the PLMN.
+The new services will be defined with as much communality as possible to existing services to ease the implementation

 Editor's note: For security aspects, coordination with SA WG3 is required.

-Editor's note: Whether to provide raw data from VPLMN to HPLMN, or vice versa is FFS, and whether to provide analytics from VPLMN to HPLMN is FFS.
+- Some event subscriptions and exposure between PLMNs e.g., between AMF, SMF and UDM, are part of basic network operations unrelated to network automation and thus exposure of raw data is allowed from VPLMN to HPLMN and vice versa.
+It may be restricted based on operator policy

+- The HPLMN may provide analytics to the VPLMN.
+The VPLMN may provide non-UE related analytics to the HPLMN.

-The interim conclusions for Key Issue #3 "Data and analytics exchange in roaming case" are as follows:
+The interim conclusions for Key Issue #3 "Data and analytics exchange in roaming case" use cases are as follows:

 The following use cases are supported: